grnet/synnefo/docs/compute-api-guide.rst

-400 (Bad Request)           Malformed request or image id 401 (Unauthorized)          Missing or expired user token 403 (Forbidden)             Not allowed to modify this image 404 (Not Found)             Image or metadatum key not found 413 (OverLimit)             Maximum number of metadata exceeded 500 (Internal Server Error) The request cannot be completed because of an
+400 (Bad Request)           Malformed request or image id 401 (Unauthorized)          Missing or expired user token 403 (Forbidden)             Not allowed to modify this image 404 (Not Found)             Image or meta key not found 413 (OverLimit)             Maximum number of metadata exceeded 500 (Internal Server Error) The request cannot be completed because of an
 \                           internal error